ccorcos/devbox/NOTES.md

 devbox build
 ```

-Currently container names are called $project but I'd like the container names should be `$project-devbox` so we can easily tell which containers and images are devboxes.
-Same goes with custom images -- those should also be called $project-devbox instead of just $project.

-I'd like an "autostop" function that we can run after users exit when running the default command.
-It should check to see if there are any other processes attached to the container and if not it should call stop to clean it up.

-I'd like to make the zshj

-zsh inside look better.
-Auto-stop?
+I'd like a function `auto_stop` which firsts first checks if a container has any attaches shells and if not, it will call stop_container.
+I want to run this after attach_container for the default command.
+This means that if I run `devbox`, when I exit, the container will be stopped and deleted.
+However, if I run `devbox` in two different terminals, I will attach to the same container and if I exit from either of them, the container won't be stopped and deleted until I exit from both processes.

+I'd like a command `devbox off`.
+It stops and deletes all active devbox containers regardless of whether there are connections to it.
+And then it turns off orb so long as no other containers (non-devbox containers) are cucrrently running.

-Claudemd better
+Claudemd update.
+Readme update.
-claude inside the devbox.
+How to use claude inside the devbox?

 Handle ctrl-c to stop orb, etc.